Megalopolis (film): Plot

 Soviet satellite Carthage crashes to Earth, destroying much of New Rome.
 Cesar begins building Megalopolis in the ruins, financing the project with his family fortune.
 In a press conference, he makes the case for bold artistic projects that show people that a better world is possible.
 However, the cost of building Megalopolis contrasts with poverty on the streets.
 Pulcher becomes a populist politician, encouraging ordinary Romans to oppose Megalopolis as an expensive folly.
 The allure of power draws Pulcher from populism to fascist demagoguery.

 A pregnant Julia tries to broker peace between Cesar and Cicero by taking her father to see the Megalopolis construction site, but Cicero is unimpressed with Cesar's utopianism, and he begs Cesar to leave Julia.
 In exchange, he offers Cesar valuable blackmail material: a confession that Cicero knew Cesar's wife committed suicide and maliciously prosecuted Cesar anyway.
 Cesar declines.
 Pulcher's right-hand man hires an assassin to kill Cesar, but Cesar's doctors use Megalon to rebuild his skull.

 Wow tries to force Cesar to leave Julia and marry her by freezing Cesar's account at the Crassus bank.
 She enlists Pulcher to manipulate Crassus into handing over control of the bank.
 When Crassus learns of Pulcher's duplicity, he has a stroke and collapses.
 Pulcher and Wow taunt the bedridden Crassus, but Crassus kills Wow and injures Pulcher with a hidden bow and arrow.

 Rioting Pulcher supporters attempt to storm Megalopolis and City Hall.
 Cesar confronts the rioters, pleading with them to believe in his vision of a better future, while Cicero watches.
 Cesar's speech inspires the crowd, who go on to hang Pulcher upside down.

 With renewed financial support from Crassus, Cesar finally completes Megalopolis.
 Cicero, holding Julia and Cesar's baby daughter, Sunny Hope, promises to help Cesar build a better future.
-On New Year's Eve, Julia stops time, but only Sunny Hope seems unaffected.
+On New Year's Eve, Julia stops time, but only Sunny seems unaffected.

 "I pledge allegiance to our human family, and to all the species that we protect.
 One Earth, indivisible, with long life, education and justice for all."

 — —The film ends with title card and voice narration read by "the children of the future".